 He also serves on the Ka Ipu Kukui Fellows Board, a year-long program designed to train community-identified future leaders.
 A Decisions Maui and Focus Maui Nui initiative, the Ka Ipu Kukui Fellows program was conceived to promote and develop future leaders through a community-based program designed to address planning for Maui Nui’s future.

-On April 17, 2018, Troy was appointed by Governor David Ige to fill the remainder of the term for the seat left vacant by Joseph M. Souki.
-He was then elected outright in August 2018 and reelected in 2020.
-During his time at the Legislature, he has focused on securing funding for the Maui Memorial Medical Center and also our public schools.
+Prior to the Senate, Troy was appointed by Governor David Ige in April 2018, to fill the remainder of the term for the seat left vacant by Joseph M. Souki.
+He was then elected outright to the House in August 2018 and reelected in 2020 and 2022.

 In 2021, Troy introduced House Bill 1376, which subsequently became Act 57.
 The legislation helped the State of Hawaii transition away from our eviction moratorium that was put into place to keep families housed because of the impacts of the pandemic.
 Mediation between tenant and landlords was central to the legislation and created an organized timeline for the moratorium to be phased out as federal rental relief was disseminated.